pdv/fugue.old2/README.md

         (env-gen (pluck 0.3) gate-chan))))
 ```

 3. Fugue uses `ConstantSourceNode`.
-This experimental addition to the Web Audio API grants envelopes, lfos, and other parameter modulators first-class treatment.
-As of this writing, it's only avaiable in Firefox, but there is a [polyfill](https://github.com/mohayonao/constant-source-node) available.
+This experimental addition to the Web Audio API allows us to add and multiply signals:

+- Adding signals is accomplished by attaching them to the `offset` of a `ConstantSourceNode`.
+The result of the CSN is the sum of the inputs to `offset`.
+- Multiplying a carrier and modulator signal is done by attaching the carrier to a `GainNode` whose `gain` is modulated by the modulator.

+With addition and multiplication, we can create complex control signals like lfos and envelopes.

 ```clojure
 (defn wobble-bass [note-chan gate-chan wobble-rate-chan]